What is the name of the form of government? Form of government

 Types of republics:

-A presidential republic is a state in which, along with parliamentarism, the powers of the head of state and head of government are simultaneously combined in the hands of the president.
-The government is formed and dissolved directly by the president himself, while the parliament cannot exert any significant influence on the government - here the principle of separation of powers is most fully revealed (USA, Ecuador).
+A presidential republic is a state in which, along with parliamentarism, the powers of the head of state and the head of government are simultaneously combined in the hands of the president.
+The government is formed and dissolved directly by the president himself, while parliament cannot exert any significant influence on the government - here the principle of separation of powers is most fully revealed (USA, Ecuador).

-A parliamentary republic is a state in which the supreme role in organizing public life belongs to the parliament.
+A parliamentary republic is a state in which the supreme role in organizing public life belongs to parliament.
 Parliament forms the government and has the right to dismiss it at any time.
 The president in such a state does not have any significant powers (Israel, Greece, Germany).

-concept "form of government"(or simply “form of government”) answers the question of who “rules” in the state, that is, who exercises the highest (supreme) power in it.
+Concept "form of government"(or simply “form of government”) answers the question of who “rules” in the state, that is, who exercises the highest (supreme) power in it.

 1. The structure of the highest bodies of state power (their composition, competence, principles of interaction);

-3. Responsibility of state power;
+3. Responsibility of government authorities;

 5. The degree of participation of the population in the formation.